Policy Management

 -

 Press Ctrl+b THEN o to switch to the next pane.
-(Ctrl+b THEN o)
+(Hold ctrl+b then press o)

 -